CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      ```
     az k8s-extension create --name azdata --extension-type microsoft.arcdataservices --cluster-type connectedClusters -c Arc-Data-Demo-DirectMode -g azure-arc --scope cluster --release-namespace azure-arc --config Microsoft.CustomLocation.ServiceAccount=sa-bootstrapper
      ```
+   > **Note:** The above command will take upto 5 minutes to complete the creation of azdata extension, please wait for it to complete before proceeding to the next task.

 1. After running the above command you will notice that the **Provisioning State** is **Succeeded**.
 If it is pending, it is because the extension may take a few minutes to complete the installation.